Jow-Ga kung fu: Primary (core Jow Ga forms)

 Siu Fook Fu Kuen – Small Tiger (小伏虎拳) – The oldest and foundational form of Jow-Ga, teaching the primary fundamental techniques that are essential in order to master the system.
 Almost all the stances and the majority of techniques are contained here.
 Hung Gar origins are obvious.

 Dai Fook Fu Kuen – Big Tiger (大伏虎拳) – An advanced form used to practise strong stances.
 Usually a number of movements are done in one stance before moving.
 The first part (the longer part of the form) trains some Chi Kung and also the Kiu (Bridge, 橋) representing Hung Gar.
 The second part of the form is much shorter and consists of rapid movements, representing Choy Gar.
 This form emphasizes the gist of the style known as Hung Tao, Choy Mei.

 Chai Jong Kuen – Wooden Post Fist (柴樁拳) – One of the more powerful forms, known for its constant power movements and its utilisation of the "shadowless kick".
 It favours the use of the leopard technique (or leopard fist; a flatter fist, utilising the knuckles to strike the softer areas of the body), and incorporates some Chi Kung exercises in the opening sequence.
-Note, this form is often confused with the Siu Hung Kuen (Small Red Fist) form listed below.
+Note, this form is often confused with the Siu Hung Kuen (Small Hung Fist) form listed below.
 Between the two, this form is longer and contains more techniques that are more aggressive offensively.

 Man Gee Kuen – 10,000 Fist (萬字拳) – A form that literally is "The head of Hung, and tail of Choy".
 This form starts off at a slower pace with many Hung Gar movements, as the form progresses the pace speeds up because of the use of rapid stance-changing as in Choy Gar.
 It is quite a long form and trains some Chi Kung and endurance as well.
 It also has the Biu Gwa Jong (標掛撞) technique, which is 3 movements performed consecutively.

-Hu Pao Kuen – Tiger Leopard (虎豹拳) – Usually the last form to learn and the most famous.
+Fu Pao Kuen – Tiger Leopard (虎豹拳) – Usually the last form to learn and the most famous.
 It teaches many advanced fighting combinations.
 There is one ground technique which closely resembles a kneebar done on a standing opponent.
+This form has two known versions: the Hong Kong version and the Washington DC version (established by Dean Chin).
+The Hong Kong version opens to a standing stance while the DC version opens to a full horse stance.